 Today, KnowledgeWorks and the National Center for the Improvement of Educational Assessment (Center for Assessment) add another resource to the site, a Visioning Toolkit for Better Assessments.
 The toolkit will help stakeholders explore new assessment provisions under ESSA and deepen their understanding of assessment models that are possible under the law.

-“States have a significant opportunity before them to redesign student-centered education systems that stakeholders find useful and relevant,” KnowledgeWorks Vice President of Policy and Advocacy Matt Williams said.
+“States have a significant opportunity before them to redesign student-centered education systems that stakeholders find useful and relevant,” KnowledgeWorks Executive Vice President and Chief Strategy Officer Matt Williams said.
 “Our new toolkit will help states and other stakeholders deepen conversations about what is now possible under ESSA so they can identify the best path forward for innovative assessment design.”

 The toolkit includes: